endroid/qr-code/README.md

 ![QR Code](https://endroid.nl/qr-code/Life%20is%20too%20short%20to%20be%20generating%20QR%20codes.png)

+## Readability

+The readability of a QR code is primarily determined by the size, the input length, the error correction level and any possible logo over the image so you can tweak these parameters if you are looking for optimal results.
+You can also check $qrCode->getRoundBlockSize() value to see if block dimensions are rounded so that the image is more sharp and readable.
+Please note that rounding block size can result in additional padding to compensate for the rounding difference.

 ## Built-in validation reader

 You can enable the built-in validation reader (disabled by default) by calling setValidateResult(true).
 This validation reader does not guarantee that the QR code will be readable by all readers but it helps you provide a minimum level of quality.

-The readability of a QR code is primarily determined by the size, the input length, the error correction level and any possible logo over the image so you can tweak these parameters if you are looking for optimal results.
-You can also check $qrCode->getRoundBlockSize() value to see if block dimensions are rounded so that the image is more sharp and readable.

 Take note that the validator can consume quite amount of additional resources.